🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-orlàre : to edge
+orlare : to edge

 or||re : (accento grave)

-Indicative mood (Indicativo) of the verb orlàre
+indicativo orlare.
+Indicative mood of the verb orlare

 Tempo semplice